mfumagalli/ngsTools/README.md

     % make clean

-NOTE: Please do not use ANGSD repository which is present here only for testing purposes.
-Refer to http://popgen.dk/wiki/index.php/ANGSD to obtain the latest version.
+NOTE: We now provide a direct link to ANGSD's repository on github.
+We anyway recommend users to refer to http://popgen.dk/wiki/index.php/ANGSD to ensure that the latest version is in use.

 To get the latest version of ngsTools package: